chills/teamkit-ux-design/README.md

 7)  Hit "Add Questions" in the dialoge box and you're done!

-All contents of TeamKit are created under a Creative Commons Attribution Licence.
+All contents of Team Kit are created under a Creative Commons Attribution Licence.
 © CATHERINE HILLS DESIGN - CHA ASSOCIATES 2018